 Katie acts for a variety of clients, predominantly employers, on a wide array of employment law issues.
 Katie deals with both contentious and non-contentious matters, including unfair dismissal, constructive dismissal, redundancy, discrimination, post termination restrictions and day-to-day workplace issues.

-Katie is a senior associate with significant experience advising on all aspects of contentious and non-contentious employment law.
+Katie is a legal director with significant experience advising on all aspects of contentious and non-contentious employment law.
 She trained at and subsequently qualified into the employment law team at the international city law firm, Norton Rose Fulbright LLP, and joined the employment law team at Doyle Clayton in 2013.

 Recognised as a leading employment lawyer by the legal directories (listed as a “Key Lawyer” in The Legal 500 and both a “Notable Practitioner” and an “Associate to Watch” in Chambers & Partners), comments and feedback include -